mnberthe/aws-solutions-architect-associate-notes/README.md

 - __Synchronous replication__
 - One DNS name, so __connection string does not require to be updated__(both the databases can be accessed by one DNS name\
  which allows for automatic DNS failover to standby database)
-- When failing over, __RDS flips the CNAME record__ for the DB instance to point at the standby, which is in turn promoted to become the new primary.
+- When failing over, __RDS flips the CNAME(map hostname to another hostname, so map dns name to to standby dns name) record__ for the DB instance to point at the standby, which is in turn promoted to become the new primary.
 - Cannot be used for scaling as the standby database cannot take read/write operation
+- The __Read Replicas__ can be setup as Multi AZ for __Disaster Recovery(DR)__

+__RDS From Single-AZ to Multi-AZ__

+- Zero downtime operation (no need to stop the DB)
+- Just click on “modify” for the database
+- The following happens internally
+  - A snapshot is taken
+  - A new DB is restored from the snapshot in a new AZ
+  - Synchronization is established between the two databases

 ## Amazon Aurora
 - Aurora is a proprietary technology from AWS (not open sourced)